rgc99/irrigation_unlimited/tests/README.md

 Parameter Name | Type | Description
 ---- | ---- | -----------
 stop_at | datetime | The virtual time.
+stop_at | string | The virtual time "YYYY-MM-DD HH:MM:SS"

 #### run_for(duration)